Our Governors

 At the beginning of each academic year we hold an extra meeting when we review our annual Governors’ Action Plan and set our targets for the coming year and elect Governors to particular roles and to serve on Committees.

-We normally make focused visits to the school but these are presently restricted due to the pandemic and so we are interfacing virtually with staff at the school.
+We normally make focused visits to the school but during the pandemic these were restricted and so we interfaced virtually with staff and school, however now restrictions have been lifted we visit the school as required.

 We like to keep our stakeholders informed by contributing to the Fordwater Bugle newsletter.